M-fatimaZohra/Documents/README.md

 ## Current Status

-- **Under Construction**: The project is experiencing the following issues:
+- **Under Construction**: The project is still in construction

-  - `/Shop` route: Food list is not appearing on Vercel or network address, but it works on `localhost:3000`.
-  - In /Shop/:[id], some features like color-changing ratings, counters, and alert buttons are not functioning due to unknown glitch
+Going to add "Add to cart" and other functions soon
   - APIs are functioning correctly:
     - `GET /foods`: Success
     - `GET /food/:id`: Success